microsoft/MixedReality-GraphicsTools-Unreal/Docs/Lighting.md

 By default all material's using the `MF_GTDefaultLit` material function use a generic "sunny day" [cube map](https://docs.unrealengine.com/en-US/RenderingAndGraphics/Textures/Cubemaps/index.html) to specify the indirect lighting and reflections.
 This cube map can be overridden by connecting a different reflection cube texture into the `ReflectionCube` input of the `MF_GTDefaultLit` material function.

-## Example Usage
+## Example usage

-To aide in understanding some of the inputs to the `MF_GTDefaultLit` material function, let's create a new material and adjust some of the input values.
+To aid in understanding some of the inputs to the `MF_GTDefaultLit` material function, let's create a new material and adjust some of the input values.

 1. First create a material.
     * Right click within the "Content Browser" and select "Material" under the "Create Basic Asset" menu listings.